Yonsei-TGIL/CLEMENT/README.md

 ### options

-	These options are regarding User's input and output format.
-		--INPUT_TSV		Input data whether TSV.
-The tool automatically detects the number of samples. (mandatory) --CLEMENT_DIR 		Directory where the outputs of CLEMENT be saved. (mandatory)
+	(Mandatory) These options are regarding User's input and output format --INPUT_TSV		Input data whether TSV.
+The tool automatically detects the number of samples --CLEMENT_DIR 		Directory where the outputs of CLEMENT be saved

 	These options are regarding downsizing User's input or not --RANDOM_PICK 		Set this variable to user want to downsize the sample.
-If user don't want to downsize, set -1 (default).
+If user don't want to downsize, set -1. (default : -1).

 	These options are adjusting E-M algorithm parameter --NUM_CLONE_TRIAL_START 	Minimum number of expected cluster_hards (initation of K) 	(default: 3) --NUM_CLONE_TRIAL_END 		Maximum number of expected cluster_hards (termination of K)	 (default: 5) --TRIAL_NO 			Trial number in each candidate cluster_hard number.
 DO NOT recommend over 15 (default: 5) --KMEANS_CLUSTERNO		Number of initial K-means cluster.
 Recommendation : 5~8 for one-sample, 8-15 for larger-sample (default: 8)
-		--MIN_CLUSTER_SIZE		The minimum cluster size that is acceptable (default: 9)
+		--MIN_CLUSTER_SIZE		The minimum cluster size that is acceptable.
+Recommendation : 1-3% of total variants number 	(default: 9)

 	Other options
-		--MODE			Selection of clustering method  "Hard" : hard clustering only,  "Both" : both hard and soft (fuzzy) clustering (default: "Both")
-		--MAKEONE_STRICT  	1:strict, 2:lenient. (default : 1)
-		--TN_CONFIDENTIALITY  	Confidentiality that negative being negative (TN).
+		--MODE			Selection of clustering method.
+					"Hard": hard clustering only,  "Both": both hard and soft (fuzzy) clustering (default: "Both") --MAKEONE_STRICT  	1: strict, 2: lenient (default : 1) --TN_CONFIDENTIALITY  	Confidentiality that negative being negative (TN).
 Recommendation : > 0.99. (default : 0.995)

 	Miscelleneous
-		--VERBOSE	Print process →  0: no record,  1: simplified record,  2: verbose record (default: 2)
+		--VERBOSE		0: no record,  1: simplified record,  2: verbose record (default: 2)

 ### output